 Any website can benefit strongly from fresh and original content that is relevant to the business and the products or services provided.
 Not only does this help to attract more organic visitors and traffic to the website, but it can also increase the authenticity of your brand and business, leading to an increase in sales and sign ups.
 But what about out of date or older website content that needs to be updated?
 Well, there are a number of safe options for updating outdated website content, and these can help ensure the best possible results for SEO and your business online.

-What is outdated website content?
+What counts as outdated website content?